LyonParapente/EventOrganizer/README.md

 # EventOrganizer

 Organize events in your community!
 We're a paragliding club but this tool could definitely be used by other groups.
+Our instance is located at: https://calendrier.lyonparapente.fr

 ![Screenshot](https://github.com/LyonParapente/EventOrganizer/raw/master/screenshot.png)